rancher/fleet-docs/docs/ref-registration.md

 ### Fleet Agent Starts Registration, Upgrades to Request Account

-The agent uses the import account to upgrade to a request account.
+The agent uses the "import" account to upgrade to a request account.

 Immediately the Fleet agent checks for a `fleet-agent-bootstrap` secret.
-If the bootstrap secret, which contains the import kubeconfig, is present the agent starts registering.
+If the bootstrap secret, which contains the "import" kubeconfig, is present the agent starts registering.

 Then agent creates the final `ClusterRegistration` resource in fleet-default on the management cluster, with a random number.
 The random number will be used for the registration secret's name.